-How SharePoint Online and OneDrive for Business interact with Microsoft Teams
+How SharePoint and OneDrive interact with Microsoft Teams

-Watch the following session to learn how Teams interacts with Azure Active Directory (AAD), Microsoft 365 Groups, Exchange, SharePoint and OneDrive for Business: Foundations of Microsoft Teams
+Watch the following session to learn how Teams interacts with Azure Active Directory (AAD), Microsoft 365 Groups, Exchange, SharePoint and OneDrive: Foundations of Microsoft Teams

-Private chat files are stored in the sender's OneDrive for Business folder, and permissions are automatically granted to all participants as part of the file sharing process.
+Private chat files are stored in the sender's OneDrive folder, and permissions are automatically granted to all participants as part of the file sharing process.

-If users aren't assigned and enabled with SharePoint Online licenses, they don't have OneDrive for Business storage in Microsoft 365 or Office 365.
-File sharing will continue to work in standard channels, but users won't be able to share files in chats without OneDrive for Business storage in Microsoft 365 or Office 365.
+If users aren't assigned SharePoint licenses, they don't have OneDrive storage in Microsoft 365.
+File sharing works in standard channels, but users won't be able to share files in chats without OneDrive storage in Microsoft 365.

-By storing the files in the SharePoint Online document library and OneDrive for Business, all compliance rules configured at the tenant level will be followed.
+By storing the files in the SharePoint document library and OneDrive, all compliance rules configured at the organization level will be followed.

-Integration with SharePoint On-premises is not supported for Microsoft Teams at this time.
+Integration with SharePoint Server is not supported for Teams.

 The following is the example of relationships between team, standard channel, and document library.